 The methodology has several inherent characteristics that may lead to ethical issues if not properly understood.
-These include:
+These include the following.

-To conduct PO ethically, it is important that researchers reflect on the general principles of TCPS and how they can best be implemented in the context of PO.
-In completing the ethics protocol, they should consider the following:
+To conduct PO ethically, it is important that researchers reflect on the general principles of Tri-council Policy Statement: Ethical Conduct for Research Involving Humans (TCPS) and how they can best be implemented in the context of PO.
+In completing the ethics protocol, they should consider the following.

 Methodology: Researchers should fully explain the setting(s) for PO, what potential interactions are involved, how data will be gathered, the kinds of issues that might be discussed more formally, and detail as much as possible the anticipated process.
-It is fine to acknowledge the limitations of predicting ahead of time what will happen during the course of the research, but details that can be anticipated should be stated.
+It is fine to acknowledge the limitations of predicting ahead of time what will happen during the research, but details that can be anticipated should be stated

-Participants: Describe who the people are, and reflect on potential ethical issues that may arise in the context of the research.
-It is acceptable to disregard issues of sample size and ‘inclusion/exclusion criteria’ unless these are relevant to your methods.
-The researcher should also explain how s/he plans to enter the field and make people more familiar with his/her presence and the nature of the research project.
+Participants: Describe the people and reflect on potential ethical issues that may arise in the context of the research.
+It is acceptable to disregard issues of sample size and inclusion/exclusion criteria unless these are relevant to your methods.
+The researcher should also explain how s/he plans to enter the field and make people more familiar with his/her presence and the nature of the research project

 Potential harms: The researcher should expand as much as possible on the extent and variety of potential harm to participants, recognizing that these will primarily involve social, legal or psychological harms, depending on the nature of the research and the vulnerability of the group.
 The repercussions of breaching confidentiality may be greatly tied to risk of harm

 Privacy and confidentiality: The researcher should provide information about how he/she will safeguard data once collected and treat sensitive information.
 This should be in line with data security requirements outlined in other University policies and guidelines.
 If there is a foreseeable risk that information may be requested by third parties, the researcher should discuss how s/he would respond to such a request